 A refund will be given under the circumstances that applying refund one month before the official opening of the course(before Sep 29, 2022), and there will be no refund after the formal opening of the course.

 You need to submit the application form online.
 The applicant should have practical experience in educational drama or have participated in professional courses of educational drama;

 If the applicant's professional level is not suitable for the course temporarily after the trainer's review or online interview, we will recommend other project courses for you.

 Certificate of Attendance

-Students who have successfully completed the online course can obtain a certificate of the Course Leader's(CL) comments.
+Students who have successfully completed all online courses can obtain course completion certificate with Course leader coments.

 During the class, you need to abide by the following online classroom rules.
 If there is any illegal operation, we have the right to terminate your participation.

-We have the right to terminate your participation if you spread negative, illegal and harmful remarks in network and or website.
+We have the right to terminate your participation if you spread negative, illegal and harmful remarks in the online communication in network or website.